 Join the Academy of Science Communication 2026-2027

-The Academy of Science Communication is offering 24 spots to scientific researchers in Denmark for a new course starting in October 2026.
+The Academy of Science Communication is offering 24 spots to scientific researchers in Denmark for a new course starting in November 2026.

 The Academy of Science Communication provides intensive training courses for selected, academically strong scientific research profiles who wish to improve their communication skills and actively contribute their knowledge to public discourse.
+This season we offer a programme aimed at researchers in Denmark who do not speak Danish as their first language (17 November 2026 – 25 May 2027).

 Courses are held at the Royal Danish Academy of Sciences and Letters, where participants are equipped within an interdisciplinary framework to engage effectively with the media and interact with the public across various digital platforms, at events, lectures, and more.